1. Güllüdere Valley

 Visitors travel far and wide to visit Güray Museum, the world’s first and only underground ceramic museum, that displays the rich cultural accumulation of Cappadocia over thousands of years.
 At the museum, you can learn the historical development of pottery and ceramic art and participate in pottery making courses.

 Üç Güzeller (The Three Beauties), is a must-see sight and symbol of Cappadocia, a formation of two small and one large fairy chimnies.
+You can’t miss the Three Beauties while exploring Cappadocia.

 12. Ortahisar